-Through our Puppy Partners Program, local (~30 mile radius) families in our CASSIE program are able to truly become a part of the training process and earn sweat equity towards the cost of their own service dog.
+Through our Puppy Partners Program, local (~30 mile radius) families are able to truly become a part of the training process and earn sweat equity towards the cost of their own service dog.
 They get to train and live with several different dogs throughout their tenure in the program and gain the experience and confidence of becoming basic trainers themselves.
 This also ensures the best match for both the family and the dog.
 There is an extensive application process and participation is limited.

 TRAIN THE TRAINERS PROGRAM